AndresQuichimbo/CUWALID/docs/_build/html/_sources/stopet_tutorial.rst.txt

   This variable is the user-defined percentage increase of PET.
 The value should be from 0 to 100.
 This will be used to adjust the estimated PET by the user-provided percentage if Method 1 (tempAdj = 1).
 Otherwise, this value will be ignored by the model.

-- **trial_number**: `6`
+- **slice_only**: `6`

-  this is the final number of ensembles you will have.
-This is how many times the model will run to generate a weighted PET value by ICPAC forecast.
+  This is a variable that telss wheather to run a full yearly PET and slice the given season or just slice the season since you already run the yearly PET extimate slice_only = 0 (run all the PET yearly first and then slice the season) slice_only = 1 (run the slicing only)

 - **tercile_forecast_file**: `"ICPAC_TempF_OND2022_HAD.nc"`

   This is the file containing the ICPAC seasonal tercile temperature forecast. provide the full path where it is located.